Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Theoretical Bounds

 \subsection{Approximation Bounds for \QAOAw}

-In this section, we first show that a biased initialization (using classical algorithms) can improve the theoretically known performance of \QAOA in some cases.
+We first show that a biased initialization (using classical algorithms) can improve the theoretically known performance of \QAOA\ in some cases.

-\paragraph{Classical-Quantum Trade-off.} Solving a rank-$n$ SDP relaxation of \mc is easy, i.e., polynomial time solvable.
+Solving a rank-$n$ SDP relaxation of \mc\ is polynomial time solvable.
 Obtaining an optimal rank-$1$ solution is the ultimate goal and seems to be the hardest rank-constrained problem.
-In fact, the higher the rank (i.e. the dimension of the sphere we are mapping vertices to), the more tractable our problem becomes.
-Indeed the literature confirms this quantitatively, e.g., a local optimum (up to second order) for a rank $d$ formulation is within $1-\frac{1}{d}$ of the global optima, due to \cite{MMMO17}.

-We show if one accomplishes the harder objective in the classical phase of \QAOAw, the quantum phase will be \emph{better initiated.} Our randomized mapping from a low-rank BM solution to the Bloch sphere guarantees to preserve the objective by a factor of $0.75$ and $0.66$ at $p = 0$ for rank-2 and rank-3 initializations respectively.
+The higher the rank, the more tractable the problem becomes.
+We show if one accomplishes the harder objective in the classical phase of \QAOAw, the quantum phase will be better initiated.
+Our randomized mapping from a low-rank BM solution to the Bloch sphere guarantees to preserve the objective by a factor of $0.75$ and $0.66$ at $p = 0$ for rank-2 and rank-3 initialization respectively.

-\begin{theorem} If $\bx^*$ is a $\kappa$-approximate solution to {\sc BM-MC}$_3$ in $3$-dimensions, (randomized) initialization of QAOA with $R_U(\mathbf{x}^*)$ has (expected) performance guarantee of $0.66\kappa$ at $p = 0$, i.e., only using quantum sampling with zero circuit depth for QAOA.
-Similarly, if $\bx^*$ is a $\kappa$-approximate solution to {\sc BM-MC}$_2$ in $2$-dimensions, initialization of QAOA with $R_U(\mathbf{x}^*)$ has an expected performance guarantee of $0.75\kappa$ at $p=0$. \end{theorem}
+\begin{theorem} Let $G$ be a graph with non-negative edge weights.
+If $\bx$ is a $\kappa$-approximate solution to {\sc BM-MC}$_3$ (for $G$) in $3$-dimensions, (randomized) initialization of QAOA with $R_U(\mathbf{x})$ has (expected) performance guarantee of $0.66\kappa$ at $p = 0$, i.e., only using quantum sampling with zero circuit depth for QAOA.
+Similarly, if $\bx$ is a $\kappa$-approximate solution of {\sc BM-MC}$_2$ (for \mc of $G$) in $2$-dimensions, initialization of QAOA with \fe{$R_U(\mathbf{x})$} has an expected performance guarantee of $0.75\kappa$ at $p=0$. \end{theorem} \begin{proof} We start by proving the $2/3$ performance of a randomized mapping from BM-MC$_3$ to the Bloch sphere.
+Let $F_0^\prime = F_0^\prime(\gamma,\beta)$ be the expected value of {\sc Max-Cut} obtained by quantum sampling (i.e., QAOA for $p=0$) .
+Then,

-We include a proof of the above theorem in Appendix \ref{sec:appendixproofs}.
-The heart of the proof lies in invoking the linearity of expectation and analyzing the individual contribution of each edge, i.e., a per-edge analysis; this allows us to simplify the formulation using symmetries on the Bloch sphere.